foontzoot/foontzoot.github.io/index.md

 ##### Magento • PHP • MySQL • CSS

 StoreFrontDirect is the end-to-end eCommerce solution that has all the online sales prerequisites in one unified platform.
 It starts with a robust StoreFront designed for branding, usability and adaptability to the pace of your business.
-Hosted back-office services from logistics to payments processing to settlement – and advanced “first of its kind” analytics – are embedded to unlock the full potential of your business.
+Hosted back-office services from logistics to payments processing to settlement - and advanced `first of its kind analytics` - are embedded to unlock the full potential of your business.
 Everything is easy to initiate and designed to scale with your company.

 ---